craigbarnes/lua-gumbo/README.md

 Element nodes are represented as tables, with child nodes stored in numeric indices and the following named fields:

-* `tag`: The HTML tag name.
-This is normalized to lower case for valid tags, and verbatim for unrecognized ones.
+* `tag`: The tag name.
+Normalized to lower case for valid tags, verbatim for unrecognized ones.
 * `attrs`: A table of attributes associated with the element.
 Fields are `name="value"` pairs.